stackblitz/docs/docs/guides/user-guide/general-faqs.md

 You can use [Jasmine](https://jasmine.github.io/), a unit testing tool for JavaScript.

-It is also possible to run Angular unit tests inside WebContainer-based projects, but not Engineblock-based projects.
+It is also possible to run Angular unit tests inside WebContainer-based projects, but not EngineBlock-based projects.
 The easiest way to start is by navigating to node.new, which creates a WebContainer-based project automatically!

 ### Can I develop ElectronJS apps on StackBlitz?